mgjlopez/supportops-toolkit/README.md

 - **SLA awareness** — a core concept in any support role
 - **Docker fluency** — run anywhere, no environment excuses

+I wrote this project to learn the usage of Docker and improve my knowledge of Python

 ---

 ## 📄 License